 For the interior decoration, it is a common practice that international hotels will provide a unified style or internal standard for a local construction team to follow.
 The same construction team may serve other hotels and use its previous work as a template.
 When the decoration style is recognisable, it may be used to confuse guests.
 Besides setting a reasonable fine in the decoration agreement to forbid the construction team from using the materials in other projects, it is generally a good idea to clarify that any intellectual property rights generated during the construction shall be owned by the hotel.
 Similarly, the hotel shall seek to own and register all relevant intellectual property (e.g., design patents) of any customised furniture, ornaments and daily necessities.
 If there is any violation of the exclusive right to use these materials, the hotel may not only claim a breach of contract by the construction team, but also obtain an injunction for the use of the same materials.

-All the hotels display artwork such as; sculptures, photographs or paintings, in their public areas.
+All the hotels display artwork such as sculptures, photographs or paintings, in their public areas.
 For valuable artwork, international hotels usually engage sourcing agents or artwork consultants to search relevant artwork, either domestically or globally.
 This may lead to issues with third-party intellectual property rights in such artwork.
 Hotels often defend themselves with a legitimate source, proven by the agreement, statement and warranty signed by the sourcing agent, the artwork consultant, or the artist.
 Such a defence may help to avoid paying compensation if the hotel can present good evidence to prove that it is the liability of the sourcing agent, the artwork consultant or the artist.
 However, the hotel may still be obliged to cease further infringement by destroying or removing the alleged artwork if the third party is seeking such an injunction, causing losses to the hotels.
-Therefore it is reasonable to ask for an indemnity from the contracted sourcing agent, artwork consultant or artist in case the final artwork infringes any other party's intellectual property right.
+Therefore it is reasonable to ask for an indemnity from the contracted sourcing agent, artwork consultant or artist if the final artwork infringes any other party's intellectual property right.

 In China, the Music Copyright Society of China acts as a centrally authorised party for all the music copyright owners.
 They deal with music licensing issues between the owners and the users.
 There is usually a certain term for the licence and, therefore, the hotels need to pay attention to renew the contract in a timely manner, avoiding any infringement due to the expiration of the licence.